 The capital of Chile is exciting and diverse.
-There is a lot to discover here, from the Andean glaciers at the city borders to tall mountains, skyscrapers, quiet parks, Colonial architecture, bohemian neighborhoods, and the fast-flowing Mapacho River.
-Your adventure starts with an overnight hotel stay here.
+There is a lot to discover here, from Andean glaciers at the city borders to tall mountains, skyscrapers, quiet parks, Colonial architecture, bohemian neighborhoods, and the fast-flowing Mapacho River.
+Your adventure starts with an included overnight hotel stay.

-Take an included flight to Punta Arenas and embark the ship to begin your adventure.
+Take an included flight to Punta Arenas, Chile and embark the ship to begin your adventure.

-Enjoy cruising through the Beagle Channel, with fjords and mountains plunging straight into the icy water.
-This wild and remote area seems almost undisturbed by humans.
-The ice has scoured its way between the mountains, leaving isolated islands and hidden bays that make up the unique fjord landscape of Chile.
+Enjoy cruising the scenic Beagle Channel, surrounded by mountains plunging straight into icy waters.
+This wild and remote area seems almost untouched by humans.
+Take in the isolated islands, hidden bays, and rich wildlife that create one the world´s most beautiful landscapes.

-As you complete the loop of the Magellan Strait, you will have a recap of everything you've experienced on this expedition.
-Make sure you spend some time on deck looking for wildlife.
+As you complete the loop of the Magellan Strait, attend a recap of everything you've experienced on this expedition.
+Make sure you spend some time on deck watching for wildlife.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.